 Silicon Valley is known around the globe as the home of some of the world’s largest and most innovative technology companies, including Apple, Facebook, and Google.
-Extending roughly from Belmont in San Mateo County down to San Jose around the south end of San Francisco Bay, with many vibrant cities in between, Silicon Valley is equally renowned for its upscale shopping and refined dining spots.
+Extending roughly from Belmont in San Mateo County (also known as the San Francisco Peninsula) down to San Jose around the south end of San Francisco Bay, with many vibrant cities in between, Silicon Valley is equally renowned for its upscale shopping and refined dining spots.
 But look beyond the region’s high-tech heart and you’ll find lush gardens, hidden wineries, and under-the-radar restaurants to satisfy your every craving.
-Here are 12 ways to experience a whole new side of this region.
+Here are 13 ways to experience a whole new side of this region.

 History Park, San Jose

 Learn about Santa Clara Valley’s rich history as you stroll through History Park, a 14-acre “town” that includes 32 original and replica buildings, along with cultural museums and exhibits.
 Take a ride on the free trolley and, on weekends, sample sweet treats at O’Brien’s Ice Cream Parlor and Candy Shop, a re-creation of San Jose’s oldest ice cream shop.